turingschool/mod-0-project-fe/finalPrep/README.md

 In Mod 0 you've learned about different techniques for managing your time at Turing.
 Please create a calendar for your **first 3 weeks of Mod 1**.
 Feel free to make your calendar fit your style, but we suggest that your calendar should include the following:

-- [ ] Standard Mod 1 class schedule (find the Mod 1 calendar [on the Front End curriculum site](https://frontend.turing.edu/)).
+- [ x ] Standard Mod 1 class schedule (find the Mod 1 calendar [on the Front End curriculum site](https://frontend.turing.edu/)).
 The detailed classes held on your actual start date may not yet be posted; you can look back at the previous inning to get a feel for what Weeks 1-3 will be like, but know it's not guaranteed to be exactly the same.
 Also, as you already know, class is held from 9-12 and 1-4MT, Monday-Friday.
-- [ ] Study/Project work time (usually about 25 hours/week outside of class time)
+- [ x ] Study/Project work time (usually about 25 hours/week outside of class time)
-- [ ] Personal, Health + Wellness
+- [ x ] Personal, Health + Wellness

 When you are finished, add screenshots of your calendar so we can provide feedback if needed!